UKHomeOffice/platform-hub/platform-hub-api/README.md

 ### General architectural points of interest

-- We force bind the `bin/rails server` to `0.0.0.0` so that we bind to all adapters and thus allow access via the loopback alias from docker containers – see `platform-hub-auth-proxy` README for more details.
 - As much as possible, we try to break out coherent, well isolated and single responsibility tasks/logic into "services" in the `app/services` folder.
 - The services in `app/services/agents/*` are intended to provide "root" access to external services like GitHub, and thus should be used cautiously and be well tested wherever used!